Justsenger/ExHyperV/README.md

 ###### Type: Optical Drive

-Created using DiscUtils, enabling quick packaging of a specified folder and mounting it to the VM.
-Uses ISO 9660 standard with Joliet extension enabled.

-Single file cannot exceed 4GB, total size cannot exceed 8TB, ISO volume label cannot exceed 32 characters, path depth cannot exceed 8 levels, single file or folder name cannot exceed 103 characters, and the total length of the absolute path of a file in the image cannot exceed 240 characters.

-Due to many restrictions, this part may consider using the UDF standard as a replacement in the future.
-This function is used to compensate for Hyper-V's disadvantage in quickly creating ISOs.
+Created using Windows built-in IMAPI2, using the ISO 9660 + UDF dual-format standard.
+It quickly packages a specified folder and mounts it to the virtual machine.
+This feature compensates for Hyper-V's disadvantage in quickly creating ISOs.

 ---
 ### Graphics Card